bijoutrouvaille/oppeosdocs/help/howto/signup.md

 ![SignUp3](/help/howto/SignUP3.jpg)

 #### Once you have allowed access, you will be taken to the Terms and Conditions.
-Please read anad understand how we can work to help you.
+Please read and understand how we can work to help you.

 ![SignUp4](/help/howto/SignUp4.png)